Fire and carbon cycling in boreal forests: Fire regime

 The fire regimes of boreal forest in Canada and in Russia are distinct.
 In Russia, the climate is drier and the majority of fires are human caused.
 This means that there are more frequent fires of lower intensity than in Canada and that most carbon output as a result of fire is in Russia.
 Forestry practices in Russia involve the use of heavy machinery and large-scale clear-cuts, leading to the alteration of fuel complexes.
 This practice is reportedly causing areas to degrade into grass steppes, rather that regenerate as new forest.
 This may result in the shorting of fire return intervals.
 Industrial practices in Russia also create additional fire hazards (severe damages in the Russian Federation affect about 9 million ha).
 Radioactive contamination on an area of about 7 million ha creates a fire hazard because fire can redistribute radionuclides.

-The majority of boreal forest fires in Canada are started by lighting.
+The majority of boreal forest fires in Canada are started by lightning.
 Subsequently, there are fewer fires on average in Canada but a much higher frequency of high intensity crown fire than Russia with a crown fire rate of 57% in Canada as opposed to 6% in Russia.
 Natural fire rotation across Canadian and Alaskan boreal forests is one to several centuries.